 We're committed to making the financial aid process as easy as possible.
 In order to be considered for DSPT scholarships and grants, you must:

 Those eligible for benefits from the U.S. Department of Veteran Affairs should speak with their local VA representative.
-Information about VA educational benefits may be found at the VA website: http://www.benefits.va.gov/gibill/get_started.asp; or in the Benefits for Veterans and Dependents Handbook.
-If you are a veteran and are considering applying to DSPT, then you are requested to review the Student Bill of Rights and Considerations Prior to Enrollment, and submit a signed copy at the time of your application.
+Information about VA educational benefits may be found at the VA website or in the Benefits for Veterans and Dependents Handbook.
+If you are a veteran and are considering applying to DSPT, please review the Student Bill of Rights and Considerations Prior to Enrollment, and submit a signed copy at the time of your application.

 Some students rely on loans to cover at least some portion of educational costs.
 DSPT is authorized by the Department of Education to help students secure Title IV federal loans.
 Eligible students may borrow an Unsubsidized Direct Loan and/or a Direct Graduate PLUS loan to help finance the cost of education including the costs for books and supplies, room and board, transportation, and other expenses related to a student’s education that are part of the official cost of attendance

 To determine your eligibility for Title IV funds and discuss the obligations entailed in taking out loans, students should make an appointment with the Financial Aid Director at DSPT.

 To establish a student’s financial need and the total aid a student may receive under the Federal Student Aid program, the DSPT calculates an estimated Cost of Attendance (COA), or standard student budget, for each financial aid applicant.
 Click here to see the budget breakdown.